 16. Pay for tuition

 Most colleges now allow you to pay tuition with a credit card.
-Some will charge a fee; some won’t but investigate it if you have tuition fees or pay for your child’s.
-Think about it, this is a considerable expense, and you will earn thousands of credit card reward points.
+Some will charge a fee; some won’t investigate it if you have tuition fees or pay for your child’s.
+This is a considerable expense, and you will earn thousands of credit card reward points.

 17. Pay for daycare or afterschool programs.